 In the modern era, booms and busts are too numerous to count: Japanese stocks and property, real estate (multiple times), stocks, commodities, stocks again, farmland (multiple times), and art are just a few.
 Yet the newest co-Nobelist denies the existence of booms and busts and advises you to put your money in index funds and hope for the best.

 However, investor returns have not been the best.
 The last complete calendar decade for stocks ending in 2009 was the worst in history.
 The Wall Street Journal reported, “Since the end of 1999, stocks traded on the New York Stock Exchange have lost an average of 0.5% a year thanks to the twin bear markets this decade.”

 When you adjust that for inflation, the results were even worse, with the S&P 500 losing an average of 3.3% per year.

 This decade, stocks have been on a tear—as have bonds, farmland, and art.
 At first glance, it's nonsensical that the price of virtually everything is rising.
 But when you remember that the Federal Reserve's cheap money has flooded Wall Street but hasn't come close to Main Street, it becomes clear.
 The money has to go somewhere.

-Of course savvy investors know there are hundred-dollar bills to be picked up in the market.
+Of course subscribers to publications like The Casey Report know there are hundred-dollar bills to be picked up in the market.
 With tax-selling season upon us, now is the time to be shopping for bargains.